bsasikal/donation-analytics/src/README.md

 2) Validates input record according to the business requirements
 * Transaction Date is expected to be in YYYYMMDD format
-*  Donation Amount value is assumed to be a rounded integer (no precision point calculation)
+* Donation Amount value is assumed to be a decimal number with a maximum scale of 2

 3) Any invalid record will be ignored.